TwicPics/url/README.md

 _host( &lt;location&gt; )_

-Sets the TwicPics instance that is to be requested.
+Sets the TwicPics instance that is targetted.

 By default, the builder will target `https://i.twic.pics`.
 Use `host()` to specify another location.